mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

 ---------------

 :ref:`param_file_format` file to store biophysical parameters of a cell.
+Only valied with a corresponding :ref:`hoc_file_format` morphology file.
-Includes the path to the :ref:`hoc_file_format` morphology file, biophysical properties of the cell per cellular structure (i.e. soma, dendrite, axon initial segment ...), and basic simulation parameters.
+Includes a reference to a :ref:`hoc_file_format` morphology file, biophysical properties of the cell per cellular structure (i.e. soma, dendrite, axon initial segment ...), and basic simulation parameters.
 Simulation parameters are usually overridden by higher level modules, such as :py:mod:`simrun`.